Urban Mine Inc.

-While this might seem to be arbitrary, the disconnection between city and dealer goes beyond this geographical disconnection.
+While this might seem arbitrary, the disconnection between city and dealer goes beyond this geographical disconnection.
 Although the extent of this phenomenon is difficult to assess, it is not uncommon for dealers in Belgium to sell reclaimed materials to customers in Australia, America, Russia, and other parts of the world.
 These clients are looking for authentic Belgian materials to furnish for example a Belgian-themed bar, or to distinguish their terrace or kitchen interior from their neighbors’.
 Because global transport costs are rarely an issue for clients looking to add an “authentic” or “eco-friendly” label to their project, there is a clear separation between locally sourced materials and the now global market.
 Rotor DC often receives international shipping requests for elements, which used to cycle within a very small radius - a trend that increased spectacularly after the opening of the online shop in 2017.
 Via the world wide web, reclamation dealers are now part of a highly globalized world, in the same way manufacturers of new products are.
 Today, the pediment from the Palais de Tuileries would probably be promoted online, with the implicit possibility to be shipped all over the world.

 And not only are locally sourced European materials sold around the world, materials sourced around the world are being sold in Europe, or more generally, in the West.
 Sometimes, these operations are nothing short of cynical, appropriating the mechanism of a globalised neoliberalism.
 In the 1990s, the New York Times published an article about a company active in the repurposing of wood reclaimed in Asia for the American market.
 The demand for this type of “guilt-free” wood skyrocketed so quickly that it became a market force, encouraging the dismantling of existing Asian houses that were still being used, and greatly disrupting local economies.